rclone/rclone-webui-react/README.md

 [![Coverage Status](https://coveralls.io/repos/github/negative0/rclone-webui-react/badge.svg?branch=master)](https://coveralls.io/github/negative0/rclone-webui-react?branch=master)
 ## Getting Started

-The project currently requires you to install and configure react and npm to run correctly
+The project currently requires you to install and configure react and npm to run correctly.
+Read more about the project details at [good2be.me](http://good2be.me/blog)

 ## Screenshots
 ### Dashboard